Christopher M. Reddy: Oil spills

-According to geologist and biogeoscientist Timothy Eglinton, Reddy is “one of the most innovative, dynamic and prominent environmental organic geochemists” and has made “key contributions to topics of major and pressing environmental concern.”
-His work on oil spills has had far-ranging and paradigm-shifting impacts on responding to spills, monitoring the recovery (or lack thereof) of impacted areas, assessing damage, and identifying the type and source of spilled oil.
-He is best known for his and his team’s work on determining “the processes that regulate the fate of petroleum following release to the environment” and for the invention of the application of comprehensive two-dimensional gas chromatography (GCxGC) that enables identification of these processes which Reddy patented.
+Reddy is best known for his and his team’s research into “the processes that regulate the fate of petroleum following release to the environment” and for the invention of the application of comprehensive two-dimensional gas chromatography (GCxGC) that enables identification of these processes which Reddy patented.

 As it degrades in a marine environment, oil undergoes complex transformations, producing residues composed of extremely complex organic mixtures that accumulate in protective environments such as those afforded by fiddler crabs and marsh grass.
 These residues form the majority of the unresolved complex mixture (UCM) resulting from the breakdown of crude oils which GC had previously been unable to resolve but which Reddy’s novel GCxGC application has made accessible, enabling determination of “the underlying processes controlling petroleum fate” as it degrades in a marine environment.
 For this invention, Reddy was awarded the Clair C. Patterson Award in 2014 by the Geochemical Society for "an innovative breakthrough in environmental geochemistry of fundamental significance within the last decade, particularly in service to society.
 To be viewed as innovative, the work must show a high degree of creativity and/or be a fundamental departure from usual practice while contributing significantly to understanding in environmental geochemistry."